Gravitational Waves from $\textit{Type-I}$ Strings in a Neutrino Mass Model: Introduction

 The unique synergy of this framework is threefold: Firstly, the split seesaw provides a natural explanation for small neutrino masses and motivates the small quartic coupling necessary for \textit{type-I} strings.
-Secondly, the left-right symmetry-breaking scale $\nu_R$ is simultaneously the source of heavy neutrino masses and the string tension.
-Thirdly, this connects the scale of neutrino mass generation directly to an observable cosmological signal-GWs from CSs—offering a novel, multi-messenger probe of neutrino physics.
-The leptogenesis in the LR model has been discussed in Ref.~\cite{Khalil:2012nd} and some analysis of GW production in the LR model has been discussed in Ref.~\cite{Maji:2023fhv,Ahmad:2025dds, Ahmed:2025crx, Afzal:2023kqs}.
+Secondly, the left-right symmetry-breaking scale $v_R$ is simultaneously the source of heavy neutrino masses and the string tension.
+Thirdly, this connects the scale of neutrino mass generation directly to an observable cosmological signal-GWs from CSs—since we have shown that the mass suppression factor is constrained by the choice of $\beta$.

-The paper is organized as follows: in Sec.~\ref{sec:CSLRmodel}, we discuss the LR symmetric model and the formation of CSs as a result of symmetry breaking, we define the Lagrangian and scalar potential in Sec.~\ref{sec:LagrScalarPoten}, in Sec.~\ref{sec:massgeneration} we discuss the neutrino mass generation in the split seesaw framework.
-We briefly discuss \textit{type-1} CSs and their phenomenological implications in Sec.~\ref{sec:type1cs} and lastly in Sec.~\ref{Con} we summarize our conclusions.
+The paper is organized as follows: in Sec.~\ref{sec:CSLRmodel}, we discuss the LR symmetric model and the formation of CSs as a result of symmetry breaking; we define the Lagrangian and scalar potential in Sec.~\ref{sec:LagrScalarPoten}, in Sec.~\ref{sec:massgeneration} we discuss the neutrino mass generation in the split seesaw framework.
+We briefly discuss \textit{type-1} CSs and their phenomenological implications in Sec.~\ref{sec:type1cs} and lastly, in Sec.~\ref{Con} we summarize our conclusions.